 Current Challenges in Releasing High-quality Products

 In today’s fast-paced development environment, dev teams face a number of challenges in releasing high-quality products.
 They include data management challenges, time-based challenges, software moving back to the front end, QA bottlenecks in agile development, and the increasing number and diversity of mobile devices and apps.

 Data Management Challenges

 Although analyzing this constant stream of big data will provide software development teams with invaluable insight and visibility into factors affecting the velocity, quality, and efficiency of their software engineering processes and deliverables, human beings are incapable of processing and making sense of such huge amounts of information.
-However, disregarding this data will reduce team efficiency, making them more vulnerable to making mistakes.
+However, disregarding this data will reduce team efficiency, increasing their likelihood of making mistakes.